Henryk Sadura/Tetra Images/Getty images

 How to buy solar panels in Wisconsin

-Buying solar in Wisconsin is a major investment, and it’s important to research the pros and cons for solar companies and financing.
+Buying solar in Wisconsin is a major investment, and it’s important to research the pros and cons of each financing option.

 Buying option | Pros | Cons |